E-963/FIRST-DEPI-Project/README.md

     kubectl apply -f service.yaml
     kubectl apply -f ingress.yaml
     kubectl apply -f role.yaml

-### to interact with a specific pod in a Kubernetes cluster.
+### to interact with a specific pod in a Kubernetes cluster

     kubectl get pod -n my-app-namespace

     kubectl describe pod  -n my-app-namespace

 ### when deploying on cloud, an external IP for the service will be available.
 For testing with minikube, run the following command to get a URL for accessing the service

     minikube -n my-app-namespace service app-service --url

 * # Create a Helm Chart

     Create a Helm Chart Structure:

     Use the helm create command to scaffold a new Helm chart: